SSL Handshake Failed error occurs when the client or server fails to establish a secure connection.

 Has your SSL handshake failed?
 For someone who isn’t quite adept in technology, the term ‘SSL handshake’ might seem cryptic or out of the context.
-If you are in that zone and know nothing about why this error is popping-up on your system, then read until the end.
+If you are in that zone and know nothing about why this error is popping up on your system, then read until the end.

-In this article, we shall not only discuss what SSL handshake is, but we shall also delve deeper into why this error shows up and what you can do to fix it.
+In this article, we shall not only discuss what an SSL handshake is, but we shall also delve deeper into why this error shows up and what you can do to fix it.

 What is an SSL handshake?

-The SSL handshake involves algorithm agreement, certificate exchange, and exchange of keys using the shared algorithm.
+The SSL handshake involves algorithm agreement, certificate exchange, and the exchange of keys using the shared algorithm.
 So, the ‘SSL handshake’ is the name given to a securely devised process that helps encrypt client-server communication through cryptographic keys.
 These keys are exchanged between the server and the client using one out of the two shared algorithms that both the server and the client mutually agreed upon.
 So, if any glitch occurs during this process, then the ‘SSL handshake failed’ error shows up.